MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 > [!IMPORTANT]
 > `Trap` statements may be defined anywhere within a given scope, but always
 > apply to all statements in that scope.
-At runtime, `Trap`s in a block are
+At runtime, `Trap` statements in a block are
 > defined before any other statements are executed.
 In JavaScript, this is
 > known as [hoisting](https://wikipedia.org/wiki/JavaScript_syntax#hoisting).
-> This means that `Trap`s apply to all statements in that block even if execution
+> This means that `Trap` statements apply to all statements in that block even if execution
 > has not advanced past the point at which they are defined.
 For example,
 > defining a `Trap` at the end of a script and throwing an error in the first
 > statement still triggers that `Trap`.